 What is chronic constipation?

-Chronic constipation is when symptoms of constipation last several weeks or more.
+Chronic constipation is when symptoms last several weeks or more.
 This may cause daily tasks to become more difficult.

 Symptoms and signs of chronic constipation include: